-&lt;sup>15) On vehicles with a specific rear axle application in combination with limited steering angle and sport chassis only permitted as winter tyres.
-We recommend your workshop.

-16) On vehicles with a specific rear axle application in combination with limited steering angle and sport chassis.
+- 19) On vehicles with a specific rear axle application in combination with limited steering angle and sport chassis only permitted as winter tyres.
+We recommend your workshop. - 17) Only permitted as winter tyres. - 18) No ECO pressure in combination with RunFlat tyres. - 20) On vehicles with a specific rear axle application in combination with limited steering angle and sport chassis.
 We recommend your workshop.